FoamyGuy/Android_Bluefruit_Playground/readme.md

     - pairing activity list of devices should show signal strength icons instead of raw value

 * Accelerometer Module
-    - 3D Model should allow user to manually drag to change view
     - Accelerometer activity should hide the ugly webview loading

 * Neopixel Module